Yang-Yuan/Yang-Yuan.github.io/docs/index.md

 ## Computational Imagery
-While the imagery debate for human cognition has been going on for decades and never got resolved, the imagery representation is an idea way to realize AI and has been less explored in AI research.
+While the imagery debate for human cognition has been going on for decades and never got resolved, the imagery representation is an ideal way to realize AI and has been less explored in AI research.
 AI (researchers) alway has to face a trade-off between different representations; choosing one against another usually means an AI system that works in some situations but not the others.
 In contrast, no matter what representation (imagery or proposition) human cognition uses,